-You may cite this article as: Aslan Ö, Oktay A, Eroğlu F. Follow-up results of BI-RADS 3 lesions on magnetic resonance imaging: a retrospective study Followup results of BI-RADS 3 lesions on magnetic resonance imaging: a retrospective study.
+You may cite this article as: Aslan Ö, Oktay A, Eroğlu F. Follow-up results of BI-RADS 3 lesions on magnetic resonance imaging: a retrospective study.
 Diagn Interv Radiol.
-31 January 2024 DOI: 10.4274/dir.2023.232393 [Epub Ahead of Print]. an increase in the incidental detection of lesions in the probably benign category.
+2024;30(3):175-182. nance imaging (MRI) as it is in MG.^{2,5} Nevertheless, the increased global use of MRI has led to an increase in the incidental detection of lesions in the probably benign category.
 A meta-analysis comprising 11 studies conducted by Spick et al.4 has reported the incidence of BI-RADS 3 lesions in breast MRI to range from 1.2% to 24.3%.